lsst/templates/project_templates/roundtable_aiohttp_bot/README.md

 - A bot can do some combination of all of the above.

 This template, in particular, gets you started building a Python-based bot with the [aiohttp.web](https://docs.aiohttp.org/en/stable/web.html) framework.
+The template uses SQuaRE's [Safir](https://safir.lsst.io) framework to help you build the application and integrate with Roundtable's features.

+To learn how to configure and develop an application using this template, see the tutorial [Creating an app from the template](https://safir.lsst.io/set-up-from-template.html).
 Once you've created the template, feel free to develop and customize your application as you require.
 Aside from needing to be Kubernetes-deployable, Roundtable doesn't require completely homogeneous app structures.